FAQs

 - Powers of appointment (the right to direct who gets someone else’s property)

-and things attached to it (houses, buildings, barns, etc.)
+- Real property and things attached to it (houses, buildings, barns, etc.)

 - A living will or directive to physicians determines if artificial life support systems are to be used or withheld.